-Use our updated digital marketing tools infographic to manage how you use marketing technology
+Use our updated digital marketing tools infographic to audit the types of marketing technology you use

-As marketers today, we’re fortunate to have a huge number of free and low-cost tools to give us insight about our customers, competitors and market.
-They also help us compete by delivering automated relevant, real-time communications integrated across desktop and mobile and digital plus traditional marketing channels.
+As marketers today, we’re fortunate to have a huge number of free and low-cost digital marketing tools to give us insight into our customers, competitors, and markets.

 Chart of the Day: The popularity of different martech stack components